concentration, 1 minute/mana

-As two actions, you craft an illusion that takes root in the mind of a creature that you can touch or see within 10 meters which must make a Will saving throw.
+As two actions, you craft an illusion that takes root in the mind of a creature that you can touch or see within 10 meters.
+The creature must make a Will saving throw.
+If the creature is a construct or an undead, the spell has no effect on it.

-A creature can use an action to examine the phantasm, making an ability check using Perception (Intelligence) against your spell save Difficulty.
+A creature can use an action to examine the phantasm, making a skill check using Insight (Intelligence) against your spell save Difficulty.
 If the check succeeds, the target realizes that the phantasm is an illusion, and the spell ends.

 While a target is affected by the spell, the target treats the phantasm as if it were real.
 The target rationalizes any illogical outcomes from interacting with the phantasm.
 For example, a target attempting to walk across a phantasmal bridge that spans a chasm falls once it steps onto the bridge.
 If the target survives the fall, it still believes that the bridge exists and comes up with some other explanation for its fall—it was pushed, it slipped, or a strong wind (at least 30 kilometers per hour) might have knocked it off.